 Staying hydrated is another good way to keep your energy up.
-In the morning you may desire coffee to help jumpstart your day.
-Experts recommend only consuming caffeinated drinks in the morning and early afternoon during the time change.
-Any later than say, 2 p.m., and you risk affecting your sleep cycle, which will only exhaust you more.
+In the morning you may desire coffee to help jumpstart your day, but experts recommend only consuming caffeinated drinks in the morning and early afternoon during the time change.
+Any later than 2 p.m., and you risk affecting your sleep cycle, which will only exhaust you more.
 Finally, limit your alcohol intake while your body adjusts to the time change as it will also inhibit your energy.

 Take a Nap

 If you feel extremely exhausted during the day, it is perfectly healthy and normal to take a power nap.
 This will keep you from getting so exhausted that it puts you in a dangerous situation.
-This nap should be short (20-30 minutes), and in the early afternoon not too close to your regular bedtime.
+This nap should be short (20-30 minutes), and in the early afternoon just make sure it isn’t too close to your regular bedtime.

 Adjusting to the time change slowly will help reduce your exhaustion.
 Experts recommend going to bed fifteen minutes early and gradually working to your normal bedtime.
 Our bodies enjoy routine, so in the long term, it is helpful to go to bed and wake up at the same time each day.

 Now that we are close to Spring, the days are getting longer and the weather is getting better.
-Getting outside and exercising will not only increase your health, quality of sleep and energy but it will also help you obtain some valuable Vitamin D in the process.
-The vitamin D from the sun’s rays will help increase your energy and mood.
-Scientists have also proven that the sunlight helps keep the bodies internal natural rhythm in check.
+Getting outside and exercising will not only increase your health, quality of sleep and energy, but it will also help you obtain some valuable Vitamin D in the process.
+The Vitamin D from the Sun’s rays will help increase your energy and mood.
+Scientists have also proven that the sunlight helps keep the body’s internal natural rhythm in check.

 Prepare for a Good Night’s Sleep